HumanOsv/NICSall/README.md

 # NICSall

-We introduce a structural search algorithm implemented in the new **AUTOMATON** program.
-The program consists of two main procedures: in the first one, a discrete population is generated combining rules of a simplified Celular Automaton model with geometrical optimizations (to the nearest stationary point) using an *ab initio* method.
-In the second one, this population is evolved through genetic operations followed by geometrical optimizations (to the nearest stationary point) using an *ab initio* method.
-Additionally, **AUTOMATON** includes a structure-recognition routine, which is used in different stages of the search process to identify and eliminate duplicates.
+We introduce a structural search algorithm implemented in the new **NICSall** program.

 # Getting Started